Frequently Asked Questions about Wills

 When will I receive my payments?

-You can choose quarterly, semiannual or annual payments by check or direct deposit to your bank account.
+You will receive quarterly payments by check or direct deposit to your bank account.

 Can I create a gift annuity to benefit someone else?